GoogleCloudPlatform/python-docs-samples/cloud-media-livestream/keypublisher/README.md

 ### Enable APIs

-Enable Google APIs used to host your key publisher and write key information to Secret Manager.
+Enable the following Google APIs to host your key publisher and write key information to Secret Manager.

 ```shell